11.11.2017

 When I teach I try to have different activities available.
 I try to teach by storytelling or through conversation.
 The kids are more attentive and engaged.
 If I am reading from a text, I may do “popcorn” where we switch off or simply let some kids color while I read.
 Afterward, they usually have the option of copy work, crafts or some other hands-on activity.
 I may add a song or video (my kids enjoy BrainPop).
 I find they retain more information when they simply discuss it among themselves or retell it to my husband.

 Some of my favorite memories are our spontaneous late-night conversations, whether it be the questions, the sharing of ideas and the silliness.
 I realize these conversations will be rare and few as they grow older and we get busier.
 I treasure those moments.
-They remind me why I first began this homeschooling journey.
+They remind me why I first began this independent studying journey.

 Elijah 16, Joshua 14, Jeremiah 12, Noah 11, Isaiah 9, Jonah 6, Gregory 5, Anthony 4, Ava 2